The Grief Prophecy is the

 the motions when on stage; the songs come alive and take on added dimensions, in this setting.

-The sound quality is top-notch, and the energy and passion of the band, as well as
+The sound quality is top-notch, and the energy and passion of the band, as well

-incredible live show and is especially desirable for anyone as obsessed with the DVD version as I am.
+captures an incredible live show and is especially desirable for anyone as obsessed with the DVD version as I am.
 Buy this!

 (8 Nov.
 2009)